-Adopted: October 28, 1977; Revised: September 23, 2010 January 8, 2014
+Adopted: October 28, 1977; Revised: January 1, 2014; Revised: April 16, 2020

-J. The requirements in this section apply to admission to colleges and universities in the Montana University System.
+- I. Transfer applicants must present at least a 2.0 cumulative grade point average (i.e. equivalent to a "C" on a 4.0 scale), based on transferable credits carried from all colleges or universities previously attended to be eligible for full admission to a four-year campus. - J. The requirements in this section apply to admission to colleges and universities in the Montana University System.
 Specific academic programs (such as nursing or engineering) may have additional admission requirements, which can be found in the program catalogues and websites.